blocknative/assist/README.md

 ### Mobile Dapps

-Assist doesn't currently support mobile dapp browsers.
-If your dapp also _doesn't_ support mobile browsers, setting `mobileBlocked: true` in the config will detect mobile user agents and show UI that will direct them to use a desktop browser instead.
-If your dapp _does_ support mobile devices then Assist will be disabled and your transactions and contracts will work as normal.
-However if you call the `onboard` function when a user is on a mobile device, Assist will show a mobile not supported UI as onboarding isn't supported on mobile.
-So it is advised to check if a user is on a mobile device before calling `onboard`.
-Calling `getState` and referring to the `mobileDevice` property is an easy way of doing that.
+If your dapp _doesn't_ support mobile browsers, setting `mobileBlocked: true` in the config will detect mobile user agents and show UI that will direct them to use a desktop browser instead.

+Assist supports mobile onboarding and transaction support.
+The onboarding UI has a modal for making sure that the user:

+- Is on a mobile dapp browser/wallet
+- Is on the correct network
+- Has enabled connection to their wallet (if the wallet is using a modern ethereum provider)
+- Has the minimum balance (if set in the config)

 ### Minimum Balance